datcuandrei/BackToMac/README.md

 $ sudo sh installbacktomac
 ```
 After the installation is done,simply run `backtomac`,or search for it using an application finder.
+If the app doesn't launch,use `sudo java -jar /opt/BackToMac/BackToMac.jar` in the terminal instead.

 - To uninstall the application,open terminal,``cd path/to/extracted/app``,and then run :
 ```bash